MichaelBHerman/NBALotteryGenerator/README.md

 # NBALotteryGenerator
-A program that takes in the current NBA lottery teams and generates draft results.
+A program that takes in the current NBA lottery teams and their respective probabilities and generates draft results.